riolaf05/cv-follow-camera/README.md

 # cv-follow-camera
-This code allows Raspberry Pi camera module to be used to follow object using computer vision
+This is a Tensorflow based object detection container which can be used to drive a RaspberyyPi-powered servo motor to point a selected object.

+This repo contains a continuous integration pipeline which automatically build the container.

+## Install with Docker and Coral Edge TPU

+Follow the instructions on tflite_edge_tpu folder.

-## Install on Raspberry Pi 3
+## Install with Docker
+TODO

 ### Dependencies